MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/installsitepackage.md

 To successfully set up Custom Learning with the Provisioning Service [SharePoint Online Provisioning Service](https://provisioning.sharepointpnp.com), the person doing the provisioning must meet the following pre-requisites:

-- The person provisioning Custom Learning must be a Tenant Administrator, also known as the Office 365 Global Administrator, of the tenant where Custom Learning will be provisioned.
+- The person provisioning Custom Learning must be a Tenant Administratorof the tenant where Custom Learning will be provisioned.
 - A tenant App Catalog must be available within the Apps option of the SharePoint Admin Center.
 If your organization does not have an SharePoint tenant App catalog, refer to the [SharePoint Online documentation](https://docs.microsoft.com/en-us/sharepoint/use-app-catalog) to create one.
-- The persono provisioning Custom Learning must be a Site Collection Owner of the Tenant App Catalog.
+- The person provisioning Custom Learning must be a Site Collection Owner of the Tenant App Catalog.
 If the person provisioning Custom Learning is not a Site Collection Owner of the App Catalog [complete these instructions](addappadmin.md) and continue.

 ### To provision Custom Learning